 Try searching for weather records for your area.
 What is the coldest day in history?
 The warmest?
 What is the weather usually like?
 What is a rare event?
 Have your students make a chart.
 Maybe have students research weather records for different places across Canada and compare the results.

 Students are fascinated by extreme weather.
 Make a list of weather events that your students can research.
 What was the weather like?
 What caused it?
-When and where did happen?
+When and where did it happen?
 Maybe have students each create a slide for a larger slide show.
 Some interesting Canadian research topics might be:

 - Hurricane Hazel 1954